 What we don’t: Minimal insulation, weather protection, and storage.

 When it comes to vest insulation, you have two main options: down or synthetic.
 Down is known for its superior loft and warmth-to-weight ratio, while synthetic insulation is the best choice for breathability and weather resistance.
-Thus, if you’re in the market for a vest to wear during active pursuits like running, nordic skiing, and ski touring, synthetic is the way to go (also look for breathable shell fabrics, built-in stretch or stretchy side panels, and a snug fit).
+Thus, if you’re in the market for a vest to wear during active pursuits like running, nordic skiing, and ski touring, synthetic is the way to go.
+You'll also want to look for breathable shell fabrics, built-in stretch or stretchy side panels, and a snug fit.
 Within this category, we like the Arc’teryx Norvan Insulated Vest best: Specifically designed for runners, it cuts the chill with a light dose of Coreloft synthetic insulation (40g), and its Fortius Air 20 shell keeps air flowing when your heart rate gets high.
 Tack on a low 3.5-ounce weight and a design that stuffs into its own pocket, and the Norvan Insulated is just about as good as it gets for high-output use.

 See the Men's Arc'teryx Norvan Insulated Vest See the Women's Arc'teryx Norvan Insulated Vest